- Change for Change:

 - Member-In-Mission Support

 Our tradition of supporting Global Missions here at GPPC is also very personal.
 There are many of our members who served or are serving as mission co-workers or members in mission or with family members who have served or serve the Lord this way.
-Our current members in mission are: Richard Hamm, Hanil University and Presbyterian Theological Seminary, Jeonju, South Korea; Grace Yeuell, Religious Education Program Director for Installation Management Command-Europe, Kaiserslautern, Germany and Ruth Brown, Congo (see above).
+Our current members in mission are: Richard Hamm, Hanil University and Presbyterian Theological Seminary, Jeonju, South Korea; Grace Yeuell, Religious Education Program Director for Installation Management Command-Europe, Kaiserslautern, Germany and Ruth Brown, Zimbabwe (see above).

 - Forman Christian College